Marcus Louis

 Mikael Vierge (born July 11, 1983) is a French professional wrestler.
-He is best known for his appearances in the United States with WWE NXT under the ring name Marcus Louis and with Impact Wrestling under the ring name Baron Dax.
+He is best known for his appearances in the United States with WWE developmental brand NXT under the ring name Marcus Louis and in Impact Wrestling under the ring name Baron Dax.

 Professional wrestling career

 Early career (2005–2013)

 Vierge was trained by Darren Burridge.
 He debuted on December 17, 2005 for Irish Whip Wrestling working as Pierre Marceau.

 With a background in kickboxing, he formerly wrestled as 'The French Paradoxx', Pierre Marceau.
 The earliest documented instance of Marceau's involvement in professional wrestling was when he accompanied 'the Snakeman' Vic Viper to a match for Irish Whip Wrestling (IWW) on 17 December 2005.
 In 2006, Marceau continued to wrestle in IWW, as well as in ACWA.
 While with IWW, Marceau wrestled at the Combined Clubs in Balbriggan, Ireland, along with future WWE wrestlers Drew Galloway and Sheamus O'Shaunessy.